apolat2018/LSAT/README.md

 The sample data folder is given below:\
 https://github.com/apolat2018/LSAT/tree/master/sample_data \
 Factor raster files are in raster folder.
 Landslides and area file are in vectors folder.
+## Installing required libraries

+LSAT works on ArcGIS software with the Windows platform.
+Before using the LSAT, the required installations must be done.
+Python 2.7 is already installed with ArcGIS 10.4.
+The libraries must be compatible with the version of Python 2.7.
+Pip is recommended for easy installation.
+If a different version of python is installed, pip2.7 must be used.
+Scikitlearn (Pedregosa et al. 2011) is the main library for our tasks.
+ * Numpy (version of 1.8.2 or higher)
+ * SciPy (version of 0.13.3 or higher)
+ * Scikit-learn.
+Python 2.7 supports the versions of Scikit-learn 0.20 and earlier.
+In this study, the version of 0.20.2 was installed.
+Also, Numpy 1.15.4,
+ * Pandas 0.16.1
+ * Matplotlib 1.4.3
+ In addition to these, the C++ compiler must be installed for windows.
 ## How to use the LSAT toolbox
 * After the installations are done, download the toolbox and script files with py extensions to same folder.
 * Open ArcGis.